 Stir together the sauce ingredients in a small bowl (1/2 tablespoon shaoxing wine, 2 kinds of soy sauce, rice wine vinegar, and sugar).
 In another bowl, combine 2 tablespoons cornstarch with 2 tablespoons water.

 Then heat 2 cups of oil to 325 degrees F in a small pot to fry the chicken.
-Just before it starts to smoke, drop the floured chicken pieces into the oil in small batches.
+Carefully drop the floured chicken pieces into the oil in small batches.
 Fry until golden brown (about 3-5 minutes).
+Be sure to manage the oil temperature because the oil temperature will drop each time you add the raw chicken into the oil

 While cooking the chicken, blanch the broccoli for 30 seconds to a minute depending on whether you like a softer or crunchier broccoli (we recommend crunchy ourselves).
 Rinse in cold water and set aside.